+Efforts to increase awareness include three annual statewide awareness campaigns that reached a large number of Arizonans, and can be measured through the total number of impressions, which directly impacts awareness.
 In SFY 2019, First Things First secured 11 million advertising impressions through traditional media strategies, including television, radio, cinema, and billboard ads, and 76 million digital advertising impressions through digital media strategies, including online ads on desktop and smartphone devices.
 Particular success has been seen in the growth of Facebook Page Likes for FTF, which grew from just 3,000 in 2012 to 142,600 in 2019.
-Additional digital marketing content in 2019 included 40 original, high-quality digital marketing pieces and the creation of an online searchable database of early childhood programs, which logged over 24,187 visits in its first six months.
+Additional digital marketing content in 2019 included 40 original, high-quality content pieces and the creation of an online searchable database of early childhood programs which logged over 24,187 visits in its first six months.